kyma-project/kyma/resources/monitoring/charts/grafana/README.md

 The lambda dashboard provides visualisation for specific lambda function metrics such as memory usage, CPU usage or success rate response.

-This can be accessed from lambda ui directly.
+You can access the dashboard directly from the lambda UI.

 ## Unique dashboard identifier